chats/go-user-api/README.md

 # go-user-api

-A microservice for user authentication and authorization with JWT, roles, and permissions management.
+A sample microservice for user authentication and authorization with JWT, roles, and permissions management.

 ## Features